-- Performance of Land Use Policies: The Hudson Yards project, which is currently underway, includes the redevelopment of 28 acres of underutilized land into a high-density, mixed-use environment with up to 12,600 new housing units and 29.6 million square feet of commercial space.
-A few other highrise mixed-use developments were recently completed or are proposed for the station area. - Potential Impact of Transit Investment on Regional Land Use: The Penn Station area still has some underutilized land that could be redeveloped at the high densities permitted by zoning.
+- Performance of Land Use Policies: The Hudson Yards project, currently underway, includes the redevelopment of 28 acres of underutilized land into a high-density, mixed-use environment with up to 12,600 new housing units and 29.6 million square feet of commercial space.
+Twenty high-rise buildings have been recently completed in this area and 12 are planned, mainly mixed-use residential and office towers exceeding 35 stories. - Potential Impact of Transit Investment on Regional Land Use: The Penn Station area still has some underutilized land that could be redeveloped at the high densities permitted by zoning.
 Despite being densely developed, population and employment in the station area are expected to grow further given the area's access to intra-city and inter-city rail services and its strong market.